valhallasw/gerrit-patch-uploader/README.md

 To upload an update to an existing patch, copy the Change-Id line from that changeset, and add it to the bottom of your commit message.
+Ensure there is NO empty line at the end of the message.

 Implementation notes
 --------------------